milkbottledude/woodlands-jb_tracker/Documentation.md

 The 'POST' method is specified in Line 6 so that only POST requests trigger the predict() function.
 It is one of 2 request methods and is meant for requests that include transferring of data 📲 to the backend.
 Thats why predict() is called when a button of type=submit is clicked, since it sends input data.

-I also changed the html file abit to accomodate the output of data, since before the html file only had to display the buttons and did not actually have any backend or output.
-I'll explain the parts which I changed, not the whole thing since I already explained the bulk in [Chapter 5.5]()
+I also changed the html file abit.
+Before, the html file only had to display the buttons 🔘, it did not actually have any backend or output.
+It was essentially a skeleton of the website 🦴.
+I'll explain the parts which were added, not the whole thing since I already explained the bulk in [Chapter 5.1 LINKKKKKKKK](0)

 ```
 1        <div class="top">